Navigating a Cookieless World

 Using First-Party Publisher Data

-As marketers begin planning for a cookieless future, the first-party data that publishers have on their audiences become increasingly valuable and puts publishers in the driver’s seat for future solutions to target and personalise ad experiences.
+As marketers begin planning for a cookieless future, the first-party data that publishers have on their audiences become increasingly valuable and puts publishers in the driver’s seat for future solutions to target and personalize ad experiences.
 Ad-tech companies are building new tools that, based on publishers opting in, would give brands easier access to consumer data by aggregating and distributing first-party data.

 Context vs Data